 The following are what's needed for skilled phone support:

 - Smile, literally

 - Summarize the problem

 Email support: You are not a robot

 Honing your writing skills is especially important when providing email support.
 The email response is arguably the most structured response and requires the most precision.
 You must write with clarity and brevity while detailing a list of issues while also taking the time to proofread and correct any mistakes.

-Here's a list of what you'll need for great email support in any situation:
+Here's what you'll need for great email support in any situation:

 Chat support: Multitasking is a key skill

 Providing great live chat support requires a cross of phone and email skills.
 Chat is conversational and real-time, just like customer service over the phone, but it also requires strong writing skills.